i-GameMan/i-GameMan/README.md

 * 💻 Starting **Computer Engineering (Ingeniería Informática)** at **INACAP**
 * 🌐 Interested in **app and web development**
 * 🧠 Focused on learning strong programming fundamentals
-* 🎸 Guitar player, into emotional and alternative rock tones
-* 🎧 Nirvana is my favorite band
-* 🎬 Anime fan, especially character-driven and darker stories (*CyberPunk Edgerunners* is my favorite)

 I value clarity, structure, and purpose over trends or hype.